zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosmfauth/README.md

 # z/OSMF AUTH Package

-The z/OSMF authentication API services is provided for z/OSMF tasks and vendor applications.
+The z/OSMF authentication API services are provided for z/OSMF tasks and vendor applications.

-These services are used to obtain or delete authentication tokens (a JSON Web Token and an LTPA token) on the user's authentication request when logging in to or out of z/OSMF.
+These services are used to get or delete authentication tokens (a JSON Web Token and an LTPA token) on the user's authentication request when logging in to or out of z/OSMF.
 Services also include an API to change a z/OSMF user’s password.

-Each API is located in the methods package.
+Each API is located in the method package.

 With the token retrieved, it can be used for authentication in place of basic authentication.